Yankees vs. Mariners Player Props Betting Odds

 Torres Stats

-- Torres has 52 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
+- Gleyber Torres has 54 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
 He's also stolen five bases.

-- Torres has recorded a base hit in eight games in a row.
-In his last 10 games he is hitting .317 with three home runs, two walks and four RBI.
+- Torres brings a nine-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .310 with three home runs, two walks and four RBI.

 Torres Recent Games